 How should you or your staff be notified of a temperature alarm?

 With an automated temperature monitoring system, you will need a call or notification rota to be in place.
 A rota for day or night, bank holidays and vacations, so vital medicines can be saved and managed effectively 24/7.
 What’s the best way to be notified?
 In our experience it is by a person.
-When a person calls you to let you know that your vaccine fridge is over temperature you understand timely action is needed.
-And when your name is attached to that call and incident report then you have a responsibility to act immediately.
+When a person calls you to let you know that your vaccine fridge is over temperature you understand that timely action is needed.
+And when your name is attached to that call and incident report, you are likely to act immediately.

-Is the monitoring system scalable, is it simple to manage multiple sites?
+Is the monitoring system scalable for managing multiple sites?

-You will more than likely have more than one storage location you want monitored.
-Consider whether the monitoring system you are choosing is able to report clearly across multiple sites.
+You may have more than one storage location you want monitored.
+Consider whether the monitoring system you are choosing is able to report clearly across multiple sites, without having to visit in person.
 With monthly reports you can see patterns emerge, certain sites will have more failures than others, stock loses can be allocated to clinics, asset performance can be monitored, fridge manufacturer claims can be verified.
 This allows you to investigate the causes.